baghaii/msmsaa-website/README.md

 --------------

 This is the website for the Mississippi School for Mathematics and Science Alumni Association.
-They use Bootstrap to be mobile-friendly.
+The files included here  use Bootstrap to create a mobile-friendly.